 I settled on the snap tape.
 I love to try out something new and actually I couldn't find much online about how to sew snap tape for a pillow cover, so I just improvised and it turned out very nicely.
 Very quick and simple, and if I had taken the time to match the pattern, almost invisible.

-- Snap tape from Pacific Trimming (available in black or white)
+- Snap tape available from Amazon in black or white)

 - Zipper foot

 - Pillow back

 A bit about snaps and snap tape